KelseyHigham/jprof-lovr/README.md

+(based on [jprof](https://github.com/pfirsich/jprof) for love2d)
+(doesn't currently produce a valid file on the LÖVR end...)

-# jprof
+# jprof-lovr

-Usually Lua programs are profiled by setting hooks using the built-in function `debug.sethook`, but sadly these hooks are not reliably called in luajit, which makes most profiling libraries for Lua not usable in the current version of [löve](https://love2d.org/).
+Usually Lua programs are profiled by setting hooks using the built-in function `debug.sethook`, but sadly these hooks are not reliably called in luajit, which makes most profiling libraries for Lua not usable in the current version of [LÖVR](https://lovr.org/).

-jprof is a semi-makeshift solution for profiling löve applications with some extra work, but while also providing no significant slowdown while profiling.
+jprof-lovr is a semi-makeshift solution for profiling LÖVR applications with some extra work, but while also providing no significant slowdown while profiling.

 # Overview
-jprof requires you to annotate your code with "profiling zones", which form a hierarchical representation of the overall flow of your program and record time taken and memory consumption for each of these zones:
+jprof-lovr requires you to annotate your LÖVR code with "profiling zones", which form a hierarchical representation of the overall flow of your program and record time taken and memory consumption for each of these zones:
 ```lua
 function foo()
     prof.push("do the thing")